 ...the local high schools in the area, providing students valuable hands-on education in high-demand technical fields prior to graduation from high school.
 Students who complete the Academy program are prepared to enter their field of choice.
 Those earning a “B” or better grade may apply to earn college credits in addition to high school credits, thus furthering their education toward their desired career goals.
 The programs at the Academy provide cost-effective, quality academic and career skills training in areas that are typically too expensive to offer at every high school.

 How does it work?

 ...enrolled high school juniors and seniors will attend morning classes at WCC, equivalent to three consecutive high school periods daily, earning three high school credits.
-Students enrolled in the Medical Assisting program may qualify to earn 17 college credits and industry certifications; students in the Computer Security & Support program are eligible to earn 13 college credits in courses related to technical support, networking, or information security.
+Students enrolled in the Medical Assisting Careers program may qualify to earn 17 college credits; students in the Computer Security & Support program are eligible to earn 13 college credits in courses related to technical support and information security.

 Other programs of study are offered on NCTA’s main location on the campus of Skagit Valley College in Mount Vernon, as well as satellite campuses in Anacortes and Whatcom County’s Meridian High School.

 Applications for the 2014/2015 academic year are no longer being accepted for the two programs offered at WCC.
 The Academy will start accepting applications in February for 2015/2016.

 ...for one of the programs offered by the Academy, visit the Northwest Career & Technical Academy website and download the application form found there.
 The application form for the 2015/2016 academic year will be available early in 2015.

 ...some programs may have industry-related costs or lab fees.
 Each year, the NCTA estimates students enrolled in their programs earn thousands of college credits at a total savings of approximately $300,000 in tuition.
 Currently, 21 high schools in Skagit, Snohomish and Whatcom counties send students to Academy programs.